ecmwf/fckit/README.md

 Fortran toolkit for interoperating Fortran with C/C++.

-In addition useful algorithms from ECKit are wrapped with Fortran.
+In addition useful algorithms from ecKit are wrapped with Fortran.

 ## fctest